Jkutkut/42Madrid-Born2beroot/guide.md

 		#*/10 * * * * /usr/local/bin/monitoring.sh
 - How it works?
 It runs 2 times the same script every minute.
 However, the second one is delayed 30s to make the whole process to be executed every 30s.

+## Stop the monitoring:
+- To stop the monitoring without opening the script, we can stop the service with:

+		sudo systemctl stop cron

+- To start again:

+		sudo systemctl enable cron

 ## Create a new user:
 - Create user USER